WesleyRen/mcp-projects/README.md

 ## Configuration

-The `mcp-config.json` file contains the MCP server configuration for both services:
+The `mcp-config.json` file contains the MCP server configuration for all services:

 ```json
 {